 BTS Skytrain.
 The Bangkok Mass Transit System, also known as the BTS or the Skytrain.
 Great transport system connecting main points in Bangkok, including main landmarks and shopping malls.

 Doi Inthanon Mountain and National Park.
-Mountain park with Thailand’s highest peak, part of Himalayan mountain range.
-Featuring temples, nature hiking trails, gardens, waterfalls and panoramic viewpoints.
+Mountain park with Thailand’s highest peak, part of the Himalayan mountain range.
+Featuring temples, nature hiking trails, gardens, waterfalls, and panoramic viewpoints.

 Yaowarat Road.
-Busy area in Bangkok’s Chinatown, featuring temples, open markets, street-food venues and variety of shops.
+Busy area in Bangkok’s Chinatown, featuring temples, open markets, street-food venues, and a variety of shops.

 Erawan National Park.
 Beautiful National park in West Thailand, with hiking trails and tiered waterfalls.

 Damnoen Saduak Floating Market.
-Famous Bangkok’s floating market featuring vendors in wooden boats selling fresh produces and souvenirs.
+Famous Bangkok’s floating market featuring vendors in wooden boats selling fresh produce and souvenirs.
 Great for shopping for food and photos.

 Safari World.
 Located in Bangkok, these are two parks in one: marine park and the Zoo, offering many attractions and live shows.

 Jomtien Beach.
-Also refer to on the maps as Chom Tian, is a long (6 km) beach offering water sports and restaurants, bars, loungers.
+Also refer to on the maps as Chom Tian, is a long (6 km) beach offering water sports and restaurants, bars, lounges.
 Located south of Pattaya City.

 Ayutthaya Historical Park.
-Located north of Bangkok, this former Siamese capital, now in ruins, was built in 14th century.
+Located north of Bangkok, this former Siamese capital, now in ruins, was built in the 14th century.

 Golden Buddha.
 Officially named Phra Phuttha Maha Suwana Patimakon, is a gold statue weighing 5.5 tons, located in the temple of Wat Traimit, West Bangkok.

 Sukhothai Historical Park.
 Remains of the 13th century built royal capital city of Sukhothai (meaning ‘Dawn of happiness’), featuring palace and many temples.

 Chaweng Beach.
-Located on east coast of Ko Samui, this beach is popular for white sandy waterfront and night life events.
+Located on the east coast of Ko Samui, this beach is popular for white sandy waterfront and nightlife events.

 Wat Mahathat.
-Located north from Bangkok, this Buddhist temple features ruins, colorful shrines and famous Buddha head sculpture encased in tree roots.
+Located north of Bangkok, this Buddhist temple features ruins, colorful shrines, and famous Buddha head sculptures encased in tree roots.

 Phuket FantaSea.
 Cultural theme park with daily shows, animals, dining, and shopping.

 Asiatique The Riverfront.
-A large open-air mall in Bangkok, located on the former docks of the East Asiatic Company, on Chao Phraya River, featuring large illuminated Ferris Wheel.
+A large open-air mall in Bangkok, located on the former docks of the East Asiatic Company, on Chao Phraya River, featuring a large illuminated Ferris Wheel.

 Ancient Siam.
-Located south of Bangkok, this large museum park in shape of Thailand is featuring scaled down replicas of famous Thailand landmarks.
+Located south of Bangkok, this large museum park in the shape of Thailand is featuring scaled-down replicas of famous Thailand landmarks.